 Finally, as discussed in my last blog, Network Analytics Without Probes, TAPs and Packet Brokers, the integrated telemetry monitors every TCP connection and flow at wire speed, including traffic within overlay tunnels orchestrated by the Adaptive Cloud Fabric, to expose important network and application behavior characteristics.
 Visibility is provided on a per-segment basis with complete separation of data for compliance requirements.
 Enabling a comprehensive view of the fabric, the integrated visibility greatly improves situational awareness while eliminating the costs and complexity associated with hardware-based monitoring tools.

 Wrapping Up the Five-Blog Series

 The Pluribus Netvisor ONE® operating system and Adaptive Cloud Fabric have been designed to deliver a superior level of network automation to small IT teams while simultaneously fitting into cost-, space- and power-constrained environments.
-Pluribus Networks takes advantage of the underutilized distributed computational power, memory and packet processing inherent in the leaf-and-spine network switches distributed across one or multiple data center sites.
-By leveraging these resources, Pluribus uniquely delivers a “controllerless” approach to SDN automation of the physical network, provides a service-rich and secure VXLAN virtual overlay fabric and enables comprehensive and granular telemetry and analytics.
-Not only is the solution cost-, space- and power-efficient, it is unified and pre-integrated, so it just works out of the box.
-Supporting well-known orchestration systems, including VMware vCenter, Red Hat OpenStack and Kubernetes, Pluribus Networks puts fully automated SDDC within reach for small IT teams with constrained physical environments – the Easy Button for SDDC.
+Pluribus Networks takes advantage of the underutilized distributed computational power, memory, and packet processing inherent in the leaf-and-spine network switches distributed across one or multiple data center sites.
+By leveraging these resources, Pluribus delivers a “controllerless” approach to SDN automation of the physical network, provides a service-rich and secure VXLAN virtual overlay fabric, and enables comprehensive and granular telemetry and analytics.
+Not only is the solution cost-efficient, space-efficient, and power-efficient, but it is also unified and pre-integrated, so it just works out of the box.
+Supporting well-known orchestration systems, including VMware vCenter, Red Hat OpenStack, and Kubernetes, Pluribus Networks puts fully-automated SDDC within reach for small IT teams with constrained physical environments – the Easy Button for SDDC.